-Thanks to David Hubbard for chairing the 2019 Science Fair.
+Thanks to Anna Kearney for chairing the 2020 Lex Science Fair.

 The MPR is transformed into a children's book store!
 We partner with Hicklebee's to offer a sensational selection of books that kids love.
 Proceeds support our library as well as other programs

 How You Can Help We are in need a Book Faire Chair to help organize the event.
-We also need volunteers to help with setup, as well as to work during Book Faire hours.
-Be sure to shop at the Book Faire to support Lex.
+We need volunteers to help with setup, as well as to work during Book Faire hours.

 This annual fundraising run is a kid favorite!
 Students get pledges and then run laps to raise money for Lex.
 In 2018, students raised over $22,000!
 This is a great community day, with parents cheering the kids on as they run for Lex.

 How You Can Help The 2019 Jog-a-Thon is over, but next year we'll be looking for a Jog-a-Thon Chair.
 All parents are encouraged to help their kids get pledges from friends and family, and to volunteer at this high-energy event!

 LexEcology and the student-driven Green Team spearhead "clean campus initiatives" such as Trash Free Tuesdays & Thursdays, Campus Beautification Days, Life Lab Garden Classroom, Worm Composting, ColorCycle Marker Recycling and more.

 How You Can Help Parent volunteers are needed to help with our garden program and other ongoing initiatives.
 Learn more at LexEcology.

 The following programs are directly not run by HSC, but we support them as needed to ensure they can be offered at Lex.